Can you get a great guard dog without it being purebred? Do hybrid dogs with a reputation for aggression make good family dogs?

 - Bloat or GDV – Used interchangeably, bloat is technically stomached swelling while GDV is the entire process of distension and subsequent twisting; Prevalent in large deep-chested breeds and Dachshunds

-- Hypothyroid- Thyroid hormone levels low; Often requires supplementation
+- Hypothyroid- Thyroid hormone levels are low; Often requires supplementation

 - Pemphigus foliaceous – Autoimmune skin disease; Scaly patchy skin